 Intro

-A quick, painless same-day surgery that can help you achieve better vision.
+A quick, typically painless same-day surgery to help you achieve better vision.

 Pre-Op Eye Exam

-Before you schedule your EVO ICL lens (EVO) procedure your doctor will perform a series of standard tests to measure your eye’s unique characteristics for the procedure.
-Once your doctor determines that EVO ICL is a good option for you, they will educate you about the procedure and what to expect both during and after the procedure.
+Before you schedule your EVO ICL procedure, your doctor will perform a series of standard tests to measure your eye’s unique characteristics for the procedure.
+Once your doctor determines that the EVO ICL is a good option for you, they will educate you about the procedure and what to expect both during and after the procedure.

 Getting Your EVO ICLs

-When you arrive for your procedure your doctor will administer eye drops to dilate your pupils as well as anesthetize your eyes.
+When you arrive for your procedure your doctor will administer eye drops to dilate your pupils as well as anaesthetise your eyes.

 Small Opening

-To prepare for the implant your doctor will create one small opening at the base of your cornea to insert the EVO ICL lens.
+To prepare for the implant your doctor will create a small opening at the base of your cornea to insert the EVO ICL lens.
 The procedure is painless because of the numbing medication.

 Lens Insertion & Positioning